Difference Between Star Schema and Snowflake Schema

 Example:

-Considering the same example as above of refrigerator manufacturing company, in the snowflake schema, the fact table is the same as in star schema, but the major difference is in the definition or layout of dimension tables.
+Considering the same above example of the refrigerator manufacturing company, in the Snowflake Schema, the fact table is the same as in the Star Schema, but the major difference is in the definition or layout of dimension tables.

-In this schema, the single dimension table of the item has been normalized and has been split, and a new supplier table has been created, including information on the type of supplier.
-Similarly, the dimension table of location is normalized, and data is split into a new city table containing details of the particular city.
+In this schema, the single dimension table of the item has been normalized and split, resulting in the creation of a new supplier table that includes information on the type of supplier.
+Likewise, the dimension table of location has been normalized, and its data has been split into a new city table that contains details of each specific city.

-Let us see some major differences between Star Schema vs Snowflake Schema.
+Here are some major differences between Star Schema vs Snowflake Schema:

-- Hierarchies of dimension in star schema are stored in a dimension table.
+- In a Star Schema, data analysts store hierarchies of dimension in a dimension table.

 - It contains a central fact table encircled by a dimension table.

-- In this, a single join associated the fact table with a dimension table.
+- In this, a single join associates the fact table with a dimension table.

 - It has a simple design.